-As soon as there is a change in student information, which may include: address, telephone number, emergency contacts, or any other important directory information, the parent/guardian must update this information through her/his Online Learning System account within two (2) school days of the change.
-Please alert the school office ASAP with updated information by calling 314-924-6000 or emailing MODAoffice@missourida.org.
+As soon as there is a change in student information, the parent/guardian must update this information through her/his account within two (2) school days of the change.
+Please alert the school office ASAP with updated information by calling 314-924-6000 or emailing modaoffice@missourida.org.